Tehran Grand Bazaar: the best places to visit

 Tehran grand bazaar is not the only bazaar in Tehran.
 There are other bazaars that are also worth visiting.

-Tajrish bazaar in the north of Tehran might not be the biggest or the oldest, but is considered more tourist friendly and is just as beautiful as the Tehran Grand bazaar.
+Tajrish bazaar in the north of Tehran might not be the biggest or the oldest, but is considered more tourist friendly and is just as beautiful.
 It is close to some of the tourist attractions in the north of Tehran such as the imamzadeh Saleh shrine, Darband, the Tochal mountains and Saadabad palace complex.

 Rey bazaar in the south of Tehran is about 500 years old.
 Traditionally it was a market for spices and herbs, but nowadays it also sells a lot of religious items due to its location near the Abdol azim shrine.